Theossmith12/datadashboard/README.md

 - View crime trends over time through interactive charts.
 - Download filtered data for further analysis.

-## Contributing
-Pull requests are welcome.
-For significant changes, please open an issue first to discuss what you'd like to change.

 ## License
 This project is licensed under the MIT License.